pavankz/pavankz/README.md

-- 👋 Hi, I’m @pavankz
+- 👋 Hi, I’m Pavan Kumar
 - 👀 I’m interested in Climate Change challenges
 - 🌱 I’m currently learning Machine Learning  for Water and Climate Change problems
 - 💞️ I’m looking to collaborate on any project work related to data driven and remote sensing
 - 📫 How to reach me --> pavankumaar.amgoth@gmail.com
 - ⚡ Fun fact: There is always something new to learn